gtxaspec/wz_flash-helper/docs/README_FAQs.md

    - Partition types (`raw`, `jffs2`, `squashfs` or `vfat`) of each partition in case they need to be mounted
    - List of mandatory partitions that must be written when switching to that profile (when `witch_profile_with_all_partitions` is disabled) and list of tasks to do (`write`, `erase,`,`format`, `leave`) with other partitions.

-- Name of SD card kernel that can be recognized and booted by uboot
+- Name of SD card kernel that can be recognized and booted by U-boot
 - Backup and restore paths to hold partition images
 - Model detection script(`detect_model.sh`) to detect camera model
 - Profile detection script(`detect_firmware.sh`) to detect current firmware